 This means that there is a good chance that you’ll find yourself at some point working with Apache logs, if you’re not already.
 Below, I explain how logging in Apache works, where to find logs, what to look for in them and which tools can help you work with them.

 For this post, I’ll focus on Apache error logs.
-Some of these tips apply to Apache error logs as well.

-Where is the error log?
+Where is the Apache error log?

 RHEL / Red Hat / CentOS / Fedora